Experience the Pain and Glory of Pedro Almodóvar

 The eyes and the body of César Vicente will also be burnt into your memory – he plays Eduardo in Salvador’s childhood.

 Pain and Glory feels like a very measured and mature film from Almodóvar.
 It contains all of the characteristics of what you’d expect from one of his films, all of the usual ingredients, but there’s not the fireworks or the melodrama that fuelled his earlier work.
 This is film-making at it’s most introspective and most masterful.
-It’s a joy to experience it
+It’s a joy to experience.

 The life and legacy of Pedro Almodóvar